Nielsen Norman Group

-The Nielsen Norman Group (NN/g) is an all-remote American research and design UX (user interface and user experience) firm.
-They offer training, consulting, research reports, and free articles and research findings to help experience designers, researchers, product managers, and developers.
+The Nielsen Norman Group (NN/G) is an American research and UX design firm providing training, consulting and research services.

-The company was founded in Fremont, California in 1998 by Jakob Nielsen and Don Norman.
-In 2000, Bruce Tognazzini joined Nielsen Norman Group as a principle.
+The company was founded in Fremont, California, United States in 1998 by Jakob Nielsen and Don Norman.
+In 2000, Bruce Tognazzini joined the Nielsen Norman Group as a principal.

-Jakob retired from NN/g in March, 2023, when Kara Pernice, who joined in 2000, was appointed President and CEO on April 1, 2023.
-Don remains a member of the company’s Board of Directors.
+Jakob Nielsen retired from NN/G in March 2023.
+Kara Pernice, who joined the company in 2000, was appointed president and CEO on April 1, 2023.
+Don Norman remains a member of the company's board of directors.

-The company’s work includes eyetracking research that uncovered the F-Pattern of reading, an analysis of the interface of Microsoft's Windows 8 operating system.
-They have done analyses of the user experience of AI interfaces, mobile devices (including the iPad), and intranets.
+The company's work includes eye-tracking research describing the F-shaped reading pattern and an analysis of the interface of Microsoft Windows 8.
+The group has also conducted analysis of user experience in AI interfaces, mobile devices, and intranets.